julenn06/dam/DAM2/Desarrollo de Interfaces/1. Eval/RepasoExamenDI/Repaso03/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## Features

+This application is a library management system that allows you to:

+- View all books
+- Search books by ID, author, genre, or publication year
+- Filter books by genre using a dropdown
+- Add new books
+- Edit existing books
+- Delete books by ID or title
+- View books with even publication years

+The backend is simulated using json-server with a local JSON file.

 ## Code scaffolding